Transferring data between a survey and a database

 - Click Next.

-When you have chosen the database, database table, and matching variable, you then choose which fields in the database to import.
-The Database Linkage Wizard dialog shows a list of fields in the database to import from and is shown on the left, with variables in the current survey on the right.
+After selecting the database, database table, and matching variable, you need to select the database fields to import.
+The Database Linkage Wizard dialog shows a list of database fields that you can import on the left, with variables in the current survey on the right.

 - If you wish to import a field into your survey that does not already have a variable set up in your survey, select <Create Variable> from the dropdown list.
 The Name and Label automatically display the name of the database field.
 You can edit them if you wish.
 Set the response type and length to appropriate values and click OK.